jim-easterbrook/Photini/src/doc/manual/configuration.rst

 You may be able to find a suitable dictionary to download directly.
 There is a list of Aspell dictionaries at ftp://ftp.gnu.org/gnu/aspell/dict/0index.html that might help.
 Installing these may not be easy.
-You'll need to run a command shell as deswcribed in :doc:`../other/installation`.
+You'll need to run a command shell as described in :doc:`../other/installation`.
 The ``tar.bz2`` files can be unpacked with the ``bsdtar`` command, for example::

    bsdtar xf aspell-cy-0.50-3.tar.bz2